yoomoney/moira-kotlin-dsl/README.md

 This DSL is designed to use with kotlin script, so you may have to configure your build tool to [run kotlin scripts](https://kotlinlang.org/docs/tutorials/command-line.html#using-the-command-line-to-run-scripts).

-The resulting JSON document can be uploaded to Moira via [Yandex.Money Kotlin Moira Client]().
+The resulting JSON document can be uploaded to Moira via [Kotlin Moira Client]().

 ## User Guide